BM 700x180x75 [8xM10]

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through contact form on our website.
-You can check the strength as well as the appearance of magnet in our power calculator force calculator
+Give us a call tel: +48 888 99 98 98 or contact us through form on the contact page.
+You can check the lifting capacity and the shape of neodymium magnet in our power calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.